AutomatedFishID/emtmlibpy/README.md

 ## Python wrapper for EMTMLib for EventMeasure

 To use you need a copy of `libEMTMLib.so` and valid licence to use it.
 Available from https://www.seagis.com.au/

+Is a python wrapper for EMTmLib by SeaGIS

+Allthough this python wrapper is free, EMTMLib is not and requires a licence.
+StereoLib is not, cannot and must not be distributed with this Python module.

 ```bash
 sudo mv libEMTMLib.so /usr/local/lib
 sudo ldconfig